jules-lsm/jules-lsm.github.io/user_guide/doc/source/release_notes/JULES7-9.rst

 ----------

  *  Bug fix to prevent possible array-bounds error when reading a list of ancillary file names from file. (#1607)
- *  Fix for rose stem on azspice at Met Office. (#1600)
  *  Tidy the use of USE with LFRic. (#1604)
- *  Enable rivers coupled to LFRic to run on the EX machines at Met Office. (#1608)
+ *  Fix to enable rivers coupled to LFRic to run on the EX machines at Met Office. (#1608)

 Changes to testing